London

 St. James's Park - Feeling fatigued from too many museums and palaces, take a walk in St. James's Park.
 It's just a lovely shady oasis, with lots of green trees, grass, benches, a small lake with lots of ducks, and a playground with sand play area and swings.
 Bring your picnic lunch and relax.

-Buckingham Palace - If anyone in your family is a royals watcher, visit Buckingham Palace (in the summer).
-Buckingham Palace is palatial, with red carpets in all the rooms, glittery chandeliers and sweeping staircases for grand entrances.
-Here's Buckingham Palace family activities.
+Buckingham Palace - Buckingham Palace is palatial, with red carpets in all the rooms, glittery chandeliers and sweeping staircases for grand entrances.
+Check out

 And of course, there's the Changing of the Guard in front of Buckingham Palace, where you can watch sentries in colorful traditional uniforms "hand-over," accompanied by a military marching band (daily at 11:30am in summer and spring (and alternate days in fall and winter).
 If your kids love horses, watch the ceremony with mounted horse guards at the Horse Guards Parade at the end of St. James's Park.